inuwamobarak/article-images-generator/README.md

 ## Future Enhancements

-- Add support for more advanced summarization techniques (e.g., using machine learning models).
+- Add support for more advanced summarization techniques to proper prompt.
+- Add support for generating article from scratch based on keywords.
 - Improve error handling and logging.
 - Expand image generation features to allow more customization of the generated images.